jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 so we must make sure deployments are also easy to do.
 Most deployments should not require specific sysadmin knowledge.

+3. **Timely**.
+We deploy changes to repo2docker and BinderHub within a few days of them being merged into master.

+These are all **aspirational** - we strive for hitting the above points, but recognize that work and life may get in the way of doing this perfectly.

 ## Updating BinderHub